ianstormtaylor/slate/Contributing.md

 ### Running Tests

-To run the examples, you need to have the Slate repository cloned to your computed.
+To run the examples, you need to have the Slate repository cloned to your computer.
 After that, you need to `cd` into the directory where you cloned it, and install the dependencies from `npm`.

 ```
 make install
 ```

-And then build the source and run the tests:
+Which will also compile the source files.
+Then run the tests with:

 ```
-make dist
 make test
 ```